1982 Cadillac Eldorado Touring Coupe

 The Eldorado Touring Coupe got reasonably even-handed (perhaps a little surprised) reviews from the “buff books,” but didn’t sell very well.
 First-year sales of 1,700 units (about 3% of overall Eldorado production) declined every year until eighth-generation production ended with the 1985 model year.

-Eighth-generation Eldorados definitely have a following—and values are sliding up.
-According to Hagerty’s valuation tools, all the money for a 1982 Eldorado in #1/Concours condition is $14,900, with a more normal #3/Good condition car going for $6,400.
-Eldorado Touring Coupes sometimes show up for sale in the Hemmings Motor News classifieds and on eBay Motors.
+Eighth-generation Eldorados definitely have a following.
+According to Hagerty’s valuation tools, a 1982 Eldorado in #1/Concours condition is $31,400, with a more normal #3/Good condition car going for $7,800.
+Eldorado Touring Coupes sometimes show up for sale in the Hemmings Motor News classifieds, on eBay Motors, on Bring a Trailer, and at auction.

 There was only one color available for the 1982 Eldorado Touring Coupe (later years had more choices), so make mine Sterling Silver.